raftario/fractal/README.md

 ## Usage

+To use the default configuration listed below, just start the program.

-Just launch the binary.
-A custom config file in TOML format can optionally be provided as the first argument, otherwise the defaults listed below will be used.
+A custom configuration can be provided to override the defaults by providing the config file as the first argument to the program (this can be done by just drag-and-dropping the file onto the program).

+It is not necessary to provide all options, the defaults will be used for any missing values.

+The program supports config hot reloading, which means changes to the config file will be applied in real time when they are saved to disk.

 ## Configuration